Entries for Wildlife Artist of the Year 2019 are now open!

 - Into the Blue: Art illustrating the wonderful world of water, be it ocean, seashore, wetland, river or stream.
 The Derek Frances Award.

-- Urban Wildlife: Entries in an urban style or depicting the city life of animals and plants.
+- Urban Wildlife: (Proudly sponsored by Barlow Robbins) Entries in an urban style or depicting the city life of animals and plants.
 Judges are looking for both originality in the habitat as well as the contrast between wild and urban life.

-- Vanishing Fast (Sponsored by Martin & Emma Leuw): Art showing our vanishing world.
+- Vanishing Fast: (Proudly sponsored by Emma and Martin Leuw of The Smiling Tiger Charitable Trust) Art showing our vanishing world.
 It can be any species officially listed as endangered or threatened on the IUCN Red List – or any a landscape that is at risk.

-- Wings: Art showing the extraordinary variety of winged wildlife – birds and insects, in flight or at rest.
-Sponsored by Barlow Robbins
+- Wings: (Proudly sponsored by Silversurfers) Art showing the extraordinary variety of winged wildlife – birds and insects, in flight or at rest.

-- Human Impact: A new category, open to young artists aged between 17 and 25 years.
+- Human Impact: (Proudly sponsored by Art Discount) A new category, open to young artists aged between 17 and 25 years.
 Judges are looking for dynamic and political depictions of the consequences human life has had on earth’s wildlife.

 How many times can I enter?